Skip to Content

 • Employed as a seasonal or contact worker.

-See your Insurance Guide for any other exclusions.
+For more information, refer to your Insurance Guide to make sure you’re eligible for insurance cover and any other exclusions.

 Louise's story